 Making sure you claim the benefits you're entitled to

 It will be a lot easier to pay your rent if you are getting all the benefits that you should be.
 If you are pregnant or have children there are a number of benefits that you may be entitled to.
 Which benefits you can claim will depend on your personal circumstances, such as your income and savings, whether you are working and if you have a partner or are a lone parent.

 To find out which benefits you should claim, talk to an adviser at a Citizens Advice Bureau or welfare rights agency.
-You can get help to fill in forms and to deal with the Department for Work and Pensions if there are any problems with your claims.
-Use the Advice Services Directory to find help near you.

 Working out your finances